afterwind-io/comcat/README.md

 - Easily generated and embedded;
 - The result URL is always the same as long as the worker code maintains unchanged;

-Now each tabs can point to the same worker.
+Now each tab can point to the same worker.
 Problem solved.

 ## Browser Compatibility